madacol/blog/content/Configure your local mail to be sent to your Gmail.md

 ---
-title: Configure your local mail to be sent to your Gmail
 tags: english, tutorial, til, mail, exim4, gmail, linux
 date: 2023-07-09
 ---

+# Configure your local mail to be sent to your Gmail

 ## Install exim4